osidev2/DevPc/README.md

-# Repo for installation of my Development pc
+Installation of my Development pc